 Report – A reality check on Big Bang 2.0

-November 2022 • Capital markets • by Maximilian Bierbaum and William Wright
+November 2022 • The politics of capital markets • by Maximilian Bierbaum and William Wright

 For a few brief weeks, the UK government had a new tone towards financial services and a new sense of ambition, with a focus on ‘Big Bang 2.0’ and wanting to turn London into the ‘world’s leading financial centre’.
 While this reaffirmed commitment to the sector was welcome, this paper aimed to cut through some of the noise and provided a reality check on reforming UK banking and finance.